Back to Happy Library Basics: Physical Collections Now Accessible Again

 and then use the “Request” button (step-by-step instructions).
 You will be able to identify your preferred pickup location from the dropdown menu.
 You will receive an email with further pickup instructions when your items are ready.

-- Please note that wo pickup options are available at Mann: Mann Lobby or Mann Curbside.
-The Mann Lobby option will be self-service.
-You will be notified when requested materials are available for pickup, and will have access to the Mann Lobby Monday – Friday, 9am to 4pm to retrieve those materials.
-Mann Curbside is a drive-up option in the small parking area behind Mann Library.
-Users can select Mann Curbside from the drop-down menu, and once your requested materials are ready, we will email you instructions on how to schedule your pickup time.
+- Please note the pickup option for Mann: Mann Lobby.
+The Mann Lobby is self-service.
+You will be notified by email when requested materials are available for pickup, and will have access to the Mann Lobby Monday – Friday, 9am to 4pm to retrieve those materials.
+If you need an accessibility accommodation, Mann Curbside is a drive-up option in the small parking area behind Mann Library.
+If you would prefer that option, reply to your confirmation email and request the Mann Curbside service.
 General hours for this service will be Monday – Friday, 10am to 2pm, though those hours are subject to change depending on staffing levels.

 The Cornell University Library’s COVID update page continues to list all currently available services.
 We also added an FAQ about our Return to Campus preparations to help with your planning.